dorinw/string-chaos/multi-dim-1/multi-dim-1.md

 # Multi-dimensional Chaos I: Classical and Quantum Mechanics

-Below are supplementary animated figures to the paper arXiv:hep-th/2510xxxxx
+Here are supplementary animated figures to the paper arXiv:hep-th/2510xxxxx

 <table>
   <tr>